-The company assesses whether a contract is or contains a lease, at inception of the contract.
+The company assesses whether a contract is or contains a lease, at inception of the contract that is, whether the contract conveys the right to control the use of the identified asset for a period of time in exchange for consideration.
 The company recognises a right-of-use asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets.
 For these leases, the company recognises the lease payments as an operating expense on a straight-line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased assets are consumed.